Skip to Content

 The best places to search for gold in Tennessee include the Montvale Springs, the area stream gravels in Copperhill, or the area mines in Ducktown.

-To find sphalerite in Tennessee, head towards the area mines in Cleveland, and Greeneville, or go to the Straight Creek Mines.
+To find sphalerite in Tennessee, head towards the area mines in Cleveland and Greeneville or go to the Straight Creek Mines.

 You can also find high-quality sphalerite specimens at the quarries or area mines in Sweetwater or dolomite exposure of Mossy Creek.